usc-isi-i2/kgtk/docs/import/import_ntriples.md

 optional arguments:
-  -h, --help            show this help message and exit -i [INPUT_FILE_PATHS [INPUT_FILE_PATHS ...]], --input-files [INPUT_FILE_PATHS [INPUT_FILE_PATHS ...]]
+  -h, --help            show this help message and exit -i INPUT_FILE [INPUT_FILE ...], --input-file INPUT_FILE [INPUT_FILE ...]
-                        The input file(s) with the ntriples data. (default=-) -o OUTPUT_KGTK_FILE, --output-file OUTPUT_KGTK_FILE
-                        The KGTK file to write (default=-).
+                        The ntriples file(s) to import.
+(May be omitted or '-' for stdin.)
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The KGTK output file.
+(May be omitted or '-' for stdout.)
-  --reject-file REJECT_FILE_PATH
+  --reject-file REJECT_FILE
-                        The file into which to write rejected records. (default=None).
+                        The ntriples output file for records that are rejected.
+(Optional, use '-' for stdout.)
-  --namespace-file NAMESPACE_KGTK_FILE
+  --namespace-file NAMESPACE_FILE
-                        The KGTK file with known namespaces. (default=None).
+                        The KGTK input file with known namespaces.
+(Optional, use '-' for stdin.)
-  --updated-namespace-file UPDATED_NAMESPACE_KGTK_FILE
+  --updated-namespace-file NAMESPACE_FILE
-                        An updated KGTK file with known namespaces. (default=None).
+                        The KGTK output file with updated namespaces.
+(Optional, use '-' for stdout.)
   --namespace-id-prefix NAMESPACE_ID_PREFIX
                         The prefix used to generate new namespaces. (default=n).
   --namespace-id-use-uuid [NAMESPACE_ID_USE_UUID]
                         Use the local namespace UUID when generating namespaces.
 When there are multiple input files, each input file gets its own UUID.
                         (default=False).
   --namespace-id-counter NAMESPACE_ID_COUNTER
                         The counter used to generate new namespaces. (default=1).
   --namespace-id-zfill NAMESPACE_ID_ZFILL
-                        The width of the counter used to generate new namespaces. (default=0).
+                        The width of the counter used to generate new namespaces.
+                        (default=0).
   --output-only-used-namespaces [OUTPUT_ONLY_USED_NAMESPACES]
                         Write only used namespaces to the output file. (default=True).
   --allow-lax-uri [ALLOW_LAX_URI]
-                        Allow URIs that don't begin with a http:// or https://. (default=True).
+                        Allow URIs that don't begin with a http:// or https://.
+                        (default=True).
   --local-namespace-prefix LOCAL_NAMESPACE_PREFIX
                         The namespace prefix for blank nodes. (default=X).
   --local-namespace-use-uuid [LOCAL_NAMESPACE_USE_UUID]
                         Generate a UUID for the local namespace.
 When there are multiple input files, each input file gets its own UUID. (default=True).
   --prefix-expansion-label PREFIX_EXPANSION_LABEL
                         The label for prefix expansions in the namespace file.
                         (default=prefix_expansion).